ShashankVenkat918/RedditProductProposal/README.md

 # RedditProductProposal

-Completed all research, wireframes, and the presentation in <3 days
+Completed all research, wireframes, and the presentation in a 3-day window

 Multi-pronged product proposal to increase activation rates for businesses signing up through ads.reddit.com (Created using Canva)